 O&R has the obligation to deliver electricity and gas to its customers.
 As the energy is immediately available for use upon delivery to the customer, the energy and its delivery are identifiable as a single performance obligation.
 The Company recognizes revenues as this performance obligation is satisfied over time as the Company delivers, and the customers simultaneously receive and consume, the energy.
 The amount of revenues recognized reflects the consideration the Company expects to receive in exchange for delivering the energy.
 Under its tariffs, the transaction price for full-service customers includes the Company's energy cost and for all customers includes delivery charges determined based on customer class and in accordance with established tariffs and guidelines of the NYSPSC or the NJBPU, as applicable.
 Accordingly, there is no unsatisfied performance obligation associated with these customers.
 The transaction price is applied to the Company's revenue generating activities through the customer billing process.
 Because energy is delivered over time, the Company uses output methods that recognize revenue based on direct measurement of the value transferred, such as units delivered, which provides an accurate measure of value for the energy delivered.
 The Company accrues revenues at the end of each month for estimated energy delivered but not yet billed to customers.
-The Company defers over a 12-month period net interruptible gas revenues, other than those authorized by the NYSPSC to be retained by the Company, for refund to firm gas sales and transportation customers.
+The Company defers over a 12-month period, net interruptible gas revenues, other than those authorized by the NYSPSC to be retained by the Company, for refund to firm gas sales and transportation customers.

 In March 2020, the Company began suspending new late payment charges and certain other fees for all customers.
-The estimated amount of these foregone revenues for the year ended December 31, 2020 was \$3.4 million.
 The Company also began providing payment extensions for all customers that were scheduled to be disconnected prior to the start of the COVID-19 pandemic.
+O&R resumed late payment charges for commercial and residential customers who have not experienced a change in financial circumstances due to the COVID-19 pandemic on October 1, 2021.
 See "COVID-19 Regulatory Matters" in Note B.